kentcb/humanizer/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+> Humanizer is currently in preview.
+APIs are not yet finalized.
+We welcome feedback and suggestions as we work towards a stable release.
 ## What?

 A Dart library to convert values into human-friendly representations.